Medical Assistant

 Medical Assisting is a profession with many rewards, as practitioners can perform both administrative and clinical services, filling several roles in a variety of healthcare environments.
 The Bureau of Labor Statistics clearly outlines that it is a growth field, with an anticipated 18% growth from 2020 to 2030.

-Medical Assistants work directly with providers and patients, with the goal of providing healthcare and ensuring patient safety.
+Medical Assistants work directly with providers and patients, to provide healthcare and ensure patient safety.
 It is a position with a great deal of responsibility.

 - Exposure to infectious diseases